Andrés Iniesta: Vissel Kobe

 On 24 May 2018, Japanese club Vissel Kobe announced the signing of Iniesta on a three-year deal.
 He made his debut on 22 July, coming on as a second-half substitute for Kazuma Watanabe in a 0–3 defeat against Shonan Bellmare.
 On 11 August 2018, Iniesta scored his first goal in the J1 League in a 2–1 win over Jubilo Iwata.

-On 21 December 2019, he scored the opening goal in a 3–1 win over Shimizu S-Pulse in the semi final of the 2019 Emperor's Cup.
+On 21 December 2019, he scored the opening goal in a 3–1 win over Shimizu S-Pulse in the semi-final of the 2019 Emperor's Cup.
 On 1 January 2020, he won his first trophy in Japan, starting in Vissel Kobe's 2–0 victory over Kashima Antlers in the final of the 2019 Emperor's Cup.
 A month later, he also won the 2020 Japanese Super Cup.
 On 7 December 2020, Iniesta suffered a tear of the rectus femoris muscle during a 2–0 win in the round of 16 of the 2020 AFC Champions League against Shanghai SIPG, in which he also scored the first goal of the game.
 He had a successful surgery in Barcelona a few days later.

 On 11 May 2021, Iniesta signed a contract extension with Vissel Kobe, keeping him at the club for another two seasons.
 On 11 November 2021, he was named J.League Monthly MVP after scoring three league goals in October.
 He was named in the 2021 J.League Best XI on 6 December 2021.

-On 14 May 2022, Iniesta scored a goal and guided Vissel Kobe to first league win of the 2022 season in a 4–0 win over Sagan Tosu.
+On 14 May 2022, Iniesta scored a goal and guided Vissel Kobe to its first league win of the 2022 season in a 4–0 victory over Sagan Tosu.

+On 25 May 2023, Vissel Kobe said Iniesta would leave the club midway through the current J.League season, on 1 July.
+Iniesta had played significantly less for the club in his final season.
+He stated he did not want to retire as yet, and wished to play for a club where he could get regular playing time.

+Emirates and retirement

+On 7 August 2023, Iniesta arrived in the United Arab Emirates to join the UAE Pro League club Emirates.
+He signed a one-year contract with an option to extend until 2025.
+He made his debut on 19 August 2023 against Al Wasl, coming off the bench in the second half, in a match ended with a 0–1 defeat as the Emirates failed to create a single shot on target.
+On 25 August 2023, he would score his first UAE Pro League goal, a penalty in injury time against Ajman in a match that ended as a 4–4 draw.
+His first season with Emirates concluded in the 13th place and relegation to the Division 1.

+On 7 October 2024, Iniesta announced his retirement from professional football.